trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 The `root` directive is typically placed in server and location blocks.
 Placing a `root` directive in the server block makes the `root` directive available to all location blocks within the same server block.

-The `root` directive tells NGINX to take the request url and append it behind the specified directory.
+This directive tells NGINX to take the request url and append it behind the specified directory.
 For example, with the following configuration block:

 ```nginx
 server {